 - A: Low vision aids are a combination of special lenses and devices that maximize any usable vision to help patients recognize faces, watch TV, read and carry out daily tasks.
 Common low vision aids include low vision glasses like microscopes, telescopes, filters and prisms.
 There are also electronic visual aids and optical magnifiers.

-- Low Vision Of Colorado serves patients from Denver, Colorado Springs, Fort Collins, and Boulder, all throughout Nebraska .
+- Low Vision Of Nebraska serves patients from Denver, McCook, Colorado Springs, and , all throughout Nebraska .